 Originally from Florida, John moved to Honolulu in 1974.
 He worked as an artist for the advertising industry until 1987 when he decided to pursue a cartooning career.
 In 1988, John was a student of world-renowned cartoonist and caricaturist, Ranan Lurie, in New York.
 Back in Hawaii, Pritchett found a home at Honolulu Weekly where he provided a weekly cartoon from 1993 to June 5, 2013.
 During this time John was honored with awards from: The United Nations Correspondents Association, Hawaii Publishers Association, The Hawaii Chapter of the Society of Professional Journalists, Common Cause Hawaii, Small Business Hawaii and Hawaii's Thousand Friends.

-On Maui, Pritchett's cartoons are published in Lahaina News.
+On Maui, Pritchett's cartoons have been published in Lahaina News since 1996.
 At the end of 2010, John's color cartoons were added to Hawaii Reporter under the heading, "Pritchett's Pen."
 His cartoon contributions to Hawaii Reporter earned him the first place editorial cartoon award from the Soceity of Professional Journalists, Hawaii Chapter for 2011, and a "Finalist" editorial cartoon award for 2012.
-John has also provided illustrations and cartoons on environmental issues to Environment Hawaii.
+John has also provided illustrations and cartoons on environmental issues to Environment Hawaii. based in Hilo, Hawaii.

 When Honolulu Weekly folded on June 5, 2013, after 20 years of weekly Pritchett Cartoons, John signed a contract with Honolulu Civil Beat an award-winning, online news site owned by Ebay founder, Pierre Omidyar.
-A new chapter of Pritchett Cartoons begins.
+For Pritchett/Civil Beat cartoons published in 2013, John won third place in the Best of the West Journalism Competition.

 Home Page | Site Map | Search